What are the ideal storage conditions for promoting long term oligo stability?

 For long term oligo storage, temperature is the most important factor to consider.
-For long term storage, whether oligos are dried down, or resuspended in non-DEPC treated water or TE buffer (10 mM Tris pH 8.0, 0.1 mM EDTA; such as IDTE), it’s optimal to store them frozen, at –20°C.
+For long term storage, whether oligos are dried down, or resuspended in non-DEPC treated water or TE buffer (10 mM Tris pH 8.0, 0.1 mM EDTA; such as IDTE), we recommend that you store your oligos at –20°C.